 Jeff Aston – lead vocals and trumpet

 A founding member of Maxwell, Jeff started singing as a pre-schooler (no joke) and began playing trumpet at age 8.
 At 15, he began his musical career as a trumpet player and backup singer with Maxwell predecessor, The Soul System.
 With impressive vocal chops, he emerged to sing lead and co-front Maxwell in 1979.
-As the band's long-time musical arranger, he produced Maxwell's first two albums, including the local radio hits “Radiation Funk” and “A New Star.”
-He also co-produced the band’s CD, "Jamaphonic", and most recently produced and mixed The Maxwell Project's 45 vinyl release "Too Much of a Good Thing" and "Living on a Dream" which is currently enjoying airplay and brisk sales in Europe.
-Today, in addition to being a strong trumpet player and talented arranger, he continues to deliver the powerful, soulful vocals that have been his trademark over the years.
+As the band's long-time musical arranger, he produced Maxwell's first two albums, including the local radio hits “Radiation Funk” and “A New Star", co-produced the band’s CD, "Jamaphonic", and most recently produced and mixed The Maxwell Project's 45 vinyl release "Too Much of a Good Thing" and "Living on a Dream" which is currently enjoying airplay and brisk sales in Europe.
+Today, in addition to being a strong trumpet player and talented arranger, Jeff continues to deliver the powerful, soulful vocals that have been his trademark over the years.